grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ac.md

 For publicly accessible systems:

-Display system use information {{ insert: param, ac-08_odp.02 }} , before granting further access to the publicly accessible system;
+Display system use information conditions for system use to be displayed by the system before granting further access are defined; , before granting further access to the publicly accessible system;

 Display references, if any, to monitoring, recording, or auditing that are consistent with privacy accommodations for such systems that generally prohibit those activities; and